-As with at Orly, check-in is really straight forward with Theo.
+As was the case at Orly in Paris, check-in is really straight forward with Theo.
 He is weighed with his travel bag at the check-in desk and we’re given the OK to fly.
 Off we go to the departure gate and Theo walks with me all the way to the departure gate before climbing into his bag just before we board the plane.

-Theo on the tarmac at Marco Polo Airport on our way to board the plane
+Theo on the tarmac at Marco Polo Airport, Venice, on our way to board the plane

 On the flight, Theo again just settles down and goes to sleep.
-I guess he is not worrying about the awful things that us humans might worry about when we get on a plane!
+I guess he's not worrying about the awful things that us humans might worry about when we get on a plane!
 Not even the bumpiness of take off seems to bother him.

 An hour and a half later and we land at Orly.
 As soon as we’re off the plane Theo comes out of his bag and walks with me to pick up our luggage and then we head to the car.
 And it’s straight back to Calais – 3 hours up the motorway.

 Check in at the Eurotunnel at Calais requires us to go to the dedicated Pet Reception centre which is easy to find and we’re done in 5 minutes.
 We head straight through check-in and onto our train which whizzes us back to the UK in 30 mins.